Skip to content

 Data types

-Quix supports time series data, events, metadata, and blobs with the following data types:
+Quix supports time series data, events and metadata with the following data types:

 • Numeric (double precision)